benrady/specific/README.md

 ### Test Conforming Arguments

-You can use `specific.core/calls` to get list of arguments for all the invocations of any _Specific_ mock function.
+If you want to make assertions about how a particular mock was invoked, you can use `specific.core/calls` to get list of arguments for all the invocations of any _Specific_ mock function.
 While easy to understand and extensible, this approach would require that you use generated values in your tests.
 Instead, you can assert that the arguments passed to a function conform to a spec, using `specific.core/args-conform`:

 ```clojure
 (testing "args-conform matcher"